seclab-fudan/VulScope/index.md

 When evaluating the performance of VulScope, we randomly selected 30 real-world CVE reports from the National Vulnerability Database (NVD).
 These 30 CVEs influence 6 broadly adopted software  in  the  user space,  covering  6  types  of  vulnerabilities: heap OOB, stack OOB, divide-by-zero, segmentation fault, integer overflow, and null pointer dereference.
 As shown in the following table, the dataset consists of 30 reference CVE-version pairs and 470 target CVE-version pairs.

 We plan to open source this dataset, containing the inputs needed by VulScope to run tests on these CVE-version pairs.
-Following our sharing protocol, you can get the dataset in a public [zenodo repository]().
+Following our sharing protocol, you can get the dataset from [here](https://zenodo.org/record/4954467#.YNG5OZMzb0o).

 <div align="center">
 <img src="./img/img-20210616.png"/>